shubhamagrawal17/Tutorial/Connect Dotnet Core Application with Azure Key Vault.md

-8. Now add IAM Role and select role key value administrator and select member as a service principle which we have created in step1.
+8. Now add IAM Role and select role Key Vault Contributor and select member as a service principle which we have created in step1.

 Step-2
 1. If you are testing the application from visual studio and retrieving the app setting from Azure key vault then first you have environment variable for the Authentication .